-OPI merged the Title III and the Title I monitoring systems and schedules, including desk monitoring and on-site monitoring visits.
-This provides a more cohesive monitoring system and enables closer collaboration between Title programs and a clearer process for districts.
-In addition to the specific Title monitoring system, the OPI also provides on-site visits for high- need districts.
+During the 2017-2018 school year, the OPI will merged the Title III and the Title I monitoring systems and schedules, including desk monitoring and on-site monitoring visits.
+This will provides a more cohesive monitoring system and enables closer collaboration between Title programs and a clearer process for districts.
+In addition to the specific Title monitoring system, the OPI also provides on-site visits for highneed districts.
 Other monitoring and support systems at the OPI, such as the American Indian Task Force, special education monitoring, and accreditation reports support schools across internal work units and grant efforts in meeting the needs of ELs and supporting language development.

-Through the continuous school improvement process, the E-grant application system, and the tiered system of support for professional development, the OPI supports districts as they monitor student progress and adjust their EL intervention programs accordingly.
-The U.S. Department of Education's English Learner Toolkit and OPI guidance supports districts through their goal-setting and monitoring process.
+Through the continuous school improvement process, the E-grant application system, and the tiered system of support for professional development, the OPI will supports districts as they monitor student progress and adjust their EL intervention programs accordingly.
+The U.S. Department of Education's

+English Learner Toolkit and OPI guidance will supports districts through their goal-setting and monitoring process.

-The OPI uses the statewide tiered system of support to ensure that technical assistance, resources, and services are delivered strategically and comprehensively to districts that are not meeting their long-term and interim goals.
-Through online modules and regional face-to-face trainings, the OPI ensures that identified districts have access to high-quality professional development to support the use of effective strategies and interventions for ELs, as well as evaluation and modification of program components.
+The OPI will uses the statewide tiered system of support to ensure that technical assistance, resources, and services are delivered strategically and comprehensively to districts that are not meeting their long-term and interim goals.
+Through online modules and regional face-to-face trainings, the OPI will ensures that identified districts have access to high-quality professional development to support the use of effective strategies and interventions for ELs, as well as evaluation and modification of program components.
 The OPI has developed facilitated and self-paced courses through the Hub for on-going professional development for educators of ELs.
 In addition to OPI support, the WIDA Consortium has high-quality English language proficiency standards, professional development workshops, and ongoing online modules to support districts in improving their EL program to meet the needs of ELs.

-Through collaboration with the Title I School Support unit, the OPI ensures that the needs of the EL population are specifically met through Universal, Targeted, and Comprehensive Support strategies.
-For schools identified for Targeted and Comprehensive school improvement status based on EL growth and performance; the OPI's Title III personnel provides additional and more robust support using high quality resources.
-The OPI supports districts during the planning stage of their CSIP in order to make sure they are systematically developing procedures and strategies to support ELs in meeting long-term and interim goals.
-Additional assistance is provided through online supports and guidance, on-site assistance, and through collaboration with Title I school improvement consultants.
+Through collaboration with the Title I School Support unit, the OPI will ensures that the needs of the EL population are specifically met through Universal, Targeted, and Comprehensive Support strategies.
+For Sschools could be identified for Targeted and Comprehensive school improvement status based on EL growth and performance; therefore, the OPI's Title III personnel will provides additional and more robust support for these schools using high quality resources.
+The OPI will supports districts during the planning stage of their CSIP in order to make sure they are systematically developing procedures and strategies to support ELs in meeting long-term and interim goals.
+Additional assistance will be is provided through online supports and guidance, on-site assistance, and through collaboration with Title I school improvement consultants.
+Through progress monitoring, the OPI will continuously support the needs of districts in these improvement categories referred to in the graphic on page 62.